zidianlyu/survey_challenge/README.md

 [LIVE][survey]

-Author: Zidian Lyu
+- Author: Zidian Lyu
-Time: Aug-2017
+- Time: Aug-2017
-Create to: Tesla, Inc
+- Credit to: Tesla, Inc

 ## The view of app